There are nearly two billion websites on the Internet today. Less than 25% of these meet the qualifications to be considered an ADA compliant website.

 If the site uses video content frequently, including subtitles or creating an accurate transcript of the video improves accessibility significantly.

 Subtitles allow a person with hearing impairment to follow along.
 Transcripts help the visually impaired who are using a screen reader to understand the content of the video.
+Using online software makes it easy to convert YouTube videos into text.

 3.)
 Use Alt Text